Motor racing: Verstappen beats Leclerc in wheel-banging Austrian duel

 Verstappen’s under-fire French team mate Pierre Gasly was seventh, while Alfa Romeo had a double points finish with Raikkonen ninth and Antonio Giovinazzi 10th.
 The point was the Italian’s first in Formula One.

-Sunday’s race saw no major incident with all of the 20 cars making it to the flag.
+Sunday’s race saw no crashes, with all of the 20 cars making it to the flag.

 Editing by Alan Baldwin/Clare Fallon